 What is an apprenticeship?

 An apprenticeship is a way to learn and earn in a real job, gaining a real qualification while working.
-The minimum wage for apprentices is currently £4.30 although this goes up annually.
+The minimum wage for apprentices is currently £4.81 per hour, changing to £5.28 per hour from 1.4.2023.
 While this might seem low at first, apprentices

 could earn up to £150,000 more over their lifetime than those who took other pathways into